Egyptology and Ancient History, BA (Hons)

 Your Egyptology and Ancient History Experience

-Assessments in this course offer you a wide range of opportunities to demonstrate your newfound understanding of the ancient world.
-You may be asked to compile an ‘object life cycle’, where you will set out how particular specimens were created and then made their way from their point of origin to their current location, or design a plan for the exhibition of a particular group of artefacts.
-Our assignments also help you develop your experience in communicating your knowledge in various ways, for example in presentations, blogposts, or creative assignments.
+This course offers you various opportunities to demonstrate your new understanding of the ancient world.
+You may be asked to compile an ‘object life cycle’, setting out how particular specimens were created and how they reached their current location, or to design a plan to exhibit particular artefacts.
+Our assignments will help you develop your ability to communicate your knowledge in various ways, through presentations, blogposts, or creative assignments, as well as more traditional written essays.
+These assessments are carefully structured to support you in building skills and confidence as you progress.

 Egyptology and Ancient History Employment Opportunities

-Students of Egyptology and Ancient History typically develop excellent presentation and writing skills, related to research, analysis, and problem solving.
-You will learn to develop your ideas in a wide range of formats applicable to your life after university.
+As a graduate of this programme, you will typically develop excellent presentation and writing skills, related to research, analysis, and problem solving.
+You will learn to develop your ideas in a wide range of formats, which will be directly applicable to life after university.

 • Business and Management